DCM-UPB/QNets/test/README.md

 ## Unit Test 5

-`ut5/`: check that the activation functions derivatives are correct
+`ut5/`: check that the PolyNet activation functions derivatives are correct

 ## Unit Test 6